ismop/dap/doc/api/profiles.md

       "id": a numerical unique id (e.g. 1),
-      "shape": the geometry of the profile given in the GeoJSON notation, "profile_shape": the geometry of the profile profile, "sensor_ids": identifiers of sensors which belong to the target profile, "device_ids": identifiers of devices which belong to the target profile, "device_aggregation_ids": identifiers of device aggregations which belong to the target profile.
+      "shape": the geometry of the profile given in the GeoJSON notation, "profile_shape": the geometry of the profile profile, "section_id": identifier of the section the profile belongs to, "levee_id": identifier of the levee the profile belongs to, "sensor_ids": identifiers of sensors which belong to the target profile, "device_ids": identifiers of devices which belong to the target profile, "device_aggregation_ids": identifiers of device aggregations which belong to the target profile.